johnpcarter/devops-demo/README.md

 # devops-demo

+## API Gateway setup

+Create a test app called "TestApp" under the section "Apps", this is the app that will be auto assigned to any deployed API's.

+### Policy enforcement

+Go to "Policies" tab and select "**Global policies**", then enable the global policy "Transaction Logging".
+This will ensure that the micro gateway will log all API transactions via the API Gateway's embedded ELK.

+Create a second global policy by clicking on "Create global policy" and naming it "Basic Security", leave the filters and select the "policy" tab.
+Under the "Identify & Access" section, click "Identify & Authorize".
+On the right had side of the screen check "API Key" under "Identitfication Type".
+Click the "Save" button and activate the policy.
+This will mean that you will have to provide an API key as a minimum in order to invoke any API's.

+### Routing & Promotion

+Then create a promotion stage called "UAT", which will be used to deploy your API to your SaaS tenant.
+Click the "profile" pull down menu and select "Promotion Management".
+Then click "Add Stage".

+Name the stage "UAT" and then click on the tab "Technical Information".
+From here paste the end point for your SaaS API Gateway and appropriate Administrator credentials.

+Create a routing alias to your micro service hosted API.
+Click the "profile" pull download menu and select "Aliases", then click on the "Add Alias" button.
+Make sure the name is set to "**API_HOST**", leave type as is and select "technical information" and type "**helloworld:5555**" into the default value, leaving stage as blank.
+This alias has already been set in the "host" parameter of the original swagger document.

+You can now setup your jenkins pipeline as below to import an API, test and redeploy to your SaaS.

 ## Jenkins Setup

 Complete the following instructions after initial setup password (refer at docker log), creating your admin user and installing all recommended plugins.